Heat Exchanger (HE) Bundles

-Many companies currently predict bundle life by analyzing the history of each shell and tube heat exchanger bundle since the installation date of the bundle.
-The problem with this approach is that many exchangers may experience few, if any, bundle failures during an exchanger’s life, and some failures may not apply to current operating conditions or practices.
-In addition, this approach is not based on a statistically significant data set to make an accurate prediction of future performance or probability of failure for the heat exchanger bundle.
+Many companies predict bundle life by analyzing the history of each shell and tube heat exchanger bundle.
+The problem with this approach is that many exchangers may experience few, if any, bundle failures during their lives.
+Some failures may not apply to current operating conditions or practices.
+Additionally, this approach is not based on a significant enough data set needed for accurately predicting future performance and/or Probability of Failure (POF).

-To facilitate a more accurate prediction of future performance, the API RBI methodology uses the failure data of other heat exchanger bundles of similar design and service so that a failure rate can be statistically analyzed.
-Consequences are based on financial losses due to lost production related to downtime associated with repair or replacement of the bundles.
+To overcome these shortcomings, the API RBI methodology analyzes the failure data of similar heat exchanger bundles.
+Consequences are based on financial losses due to lost production from downtime associated with repair or replacement of the bundles.

-To predict bundle probability of failure, the method utilizes a Weibull distribution based on either the bundle’s inspection history (if enough failure history exists) or set of matching bundles from the bundle failure database.
-Matching criteria to determine similar bundles include:
+To predict POF, the method utilizes a Weibull distribution based on the bundle’s inspection history or set of matching bundles from the bundle failure database.
+Matching criteria to determine similar bundles includes the following:

 - Exchanger Type